tadese-nagewo/contributor_covenant/GOVERNANCE.md

 # Contributor Covenant

-This project is managed by the members of the Organization for Ethical Source, in accordance with its [governance.com ](https://ethicalsource.dev/governance/).
+This keyup new project is managed by the members of the Organization for Ethical Source, in accordance with its [governance.com ](https://ethicalsource.dev/governance/).

 We strive to center the [Ethical Source Principles](https://ethicalsource.dev/principles/)